gerardrbentley/gerardrbentley/README.md

 ## Welcome :beers:

+I'm a software engineer interested in the web, machine learning, and how both impact us.
+This is my homepage, feel free to poke around.

+Most excited about time series data for environmental and social impact.

+Recently I've been working mostly in Python on topics ranging from ETL automation to mortgage returns to Computer Vision.

 For more about me, head to [my blog](https://tech.gerardbentley.com/).

+## Some Demos

 Here's a selection of projects I've recently been hacking on!